-Avram Siegel is widely regarded as one of the most original and exciting banjo players to emerge from California.
-Avram keeps his playing fresh and exciting while capturing the essence of the traditional Scruggs style.
-Avram’s stylistic versatility and rhythmic drive has placed him in a wide variety of bands, from the Vern Williams Band and Peter Rowan to the Kathy Kallick band and True Blue and has influenced countless musicians.
+Avram Siegel is widely regarded as one of the most original banjo players to emerge from the San Francisco Bay Area bluegrass scene striving to keep his bluegrass playing fresh and exciting while capturing the essence of the traditional Scruggs style.
+At the same time he is willing to explore styles outside the bluegrass genre that can take advantage of the rhythmic nature of the banjo.
+Avram’s musical background is widely varied and over the past four decades as a banjo and guitar teacher, he has developed a comprehensive method that has launched successful performing careers of many California musicians.
+His stylistic versatility has placed him touring and recording in a wide variety of bands, from the Vern Williams Band and Peter Rowan to the Kathy Kallick Band and True Blue.

-Being able to play with solid timing, to create your own breaks, and to improvise fluently, are some ultimate goals in to learning to play the banjo.
-In this class you will add to, and build on what you’ve already learned in order to do just that.
-We will see how melody, harmony, and rhythm work and learn, technically, about how to present ideas effectively.
+Some ultimate goals in to learning to play the banjo are being able to play with solid timing, to create your own breaks, and to improvise fluently.
+In this class you will add to and build on what you’ve already learned in order to do just that.
+We will see how melody, harmony, and rhythm work together and learn how to present ideas effectively.

 Topics to be covered in this class will be, among other things: